 The point of BDSM that turns so many people on, apart from giving or taking power, is the intense sensation when one of your senses is taken away from you.

-So, for example, if you’re blindfolded and let your partner guide you, you’re going to feel things more intensely on your body as your other senses will be more alert.
+So, for example, if you’re blindfolded and let your partner guide you, you’re going to feel things more intensely in your body as your other senses will be more alert.

 Now, discipline is another crucial part of BDSM.
 It includes both mental and physical discipline, and it can be as harsh or as light as you choose.

-Once you progress in your BDSM journey and get to know your partner and your needs better, and see what you’re comfortable with, you can add more edgy discipline methods.
+Once you progress in your BDSM journey, get to know your partner and your needs better, and see what you’re comfortable with, you can add more edgy discipline methods.

 D&S – Dominance And Submission

-While most people think that physical pain or restrain is the main point of BDSM, it’s actually not true.
+While most people think that physical pain or restraint is the main point of BDSM, it’s actually not true.

-Many times people, who have big responsibilities in their day-to-day life, seek release through submission.
+Many times, people who have big responsibilities in their day-to-day lives seek release through submission.

-While many think that Doms get to take advantage of their receiving partner, it is not true – submissives only agree to things that are fully comfortable with them.
+While many think that Doms can take advantage of their receiving partner, it is not true – submissives only agree to things that are entirely comfortable with them.
+Just ensure you’re dominating them how they want to be ‘dominated’.

 Yes, they surrender to their Dom and allow them to do what they want, but Doms always have their sub’s interest and safety in mind.

-Either way, D/s dynamic doesn’t have to end in bed just as well as it doesn’t have to include any physical elements if you don’t want to.
+Either way, the Dom-Sub dynamic doesn’t have to end in bed just as well, and it doesn’t have to include any physical elements if you don’t want to.

-Although, most likely you will find yourself having some juicy rewards and punishments in place.
+However, most likely, you will find yourself having some juicy rewards and punishments in place.

 The power exchange can be played out in myriad ways, and it should only include what both of you feel comfortable with.